revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <summary> <b> Show Answer </b> </summary>

 - We need tools like javac, java etc., which is inside the JDK/bin directory to compile and run the java programs.
 - Before compiling and running java programs, we need to set the path.
-      - This informs where JDK packages installed
+This informs where JDK packages installed.
-- **Note:** We don't need to set the path, if we save the java programs inside JDK\bin directory
+- **Note:** We don't need to set the path, if we save the java source file inside JDK\bin directory
 </details>

 ---